 Does the car struggle to hold a straight line or pulls to one side?
 Is the steering wheel off-center when driving straight?
-The wheel alignment must be checked if yes.
+The wheel alignment must be checked.

 Knocking, thumping or rattling noises when driving on rough roads indicate possible suspension or steering issues.

 Does the car continue to bounce up and down after driving over a bump?
-The shock absorbers or struts could be bad.
+Shock absorbers or struts could be bad.
 Does the vehicle lean too much in turns?
 The sway bar hardware must be checked.

 On the highway:

 Take the vehicle on the highway only if it's safe.
 The vibration may indicate an issue with tires, rims or driveline.
 Watch out for excessive wind noise.
 A humming noise can be caused by a bad wheel bearing, noisy transmission or driveshaft bearing, cupped tires or other issues.
 Does the car feel stable and secure or is it hard to control and "wanders" side to side?
 Warped or rusted brake rotors may cause a vibration or shake felt in the steering wheel when braking or exiting the highway.

 After the test drive:

 Warning lights on the dash, overheating, lack of heat from the vents or smoke from the exhaust are also the reasons to avoid the car.
 If you don't feel comfortable, look for another car, there are so many used cars available on the market.
 If you are not sure whether it's a problem or a normal occurrence for this vehicle, consider test driving another car of the same make and model to compare.